Low-depth Circuit Implementation of Parity Constraints for Quantum Optimization: Implementation under parallelization restrictions

 \subsection{Minimal distance between simultaneous gates}

 The algorithm introduced above can be easily adjusted to run on hardware where neighboring or close-by gates can not be implemented in parallel, as for example when using Rydberg gates on atomic qubits\footnote{For atomic qubit platforms there exists an alternative proposal to implement constraints using four-body couplers~\cite{Dlaska2022}.}~\cite{Saffman2010, Henriet2020, Cong2022}.
-The typical restriction here is that two multi-qubit gates can only be performed in parallel if the minimal distance (in units of the lattice constant) between any qubit involved in the first gate and any qubit involved in the second gate is larger than a certain constant $d$, which we refer to as the parallelization distance.
-For integer ${d>1}$, we therefore make the following adjustments to the final circuit:
+The typical restriction here is that two multi-qubit gates can only be performed in parallel if the minimal distance between any qubit involved in the first gate and any qubit involved in the second gate is larger than a certain constant $d$ (in units of the lattice constant), which we refer to as the parallelization distance.
+Choosing a higher integer ${d>1}$ can be beneficial in Rydberg devices since it makes simultaneously executed multi-qubit gates feel the potential of the respective other excited atoms less and thus cross-talk is reduced.
+In experimental realizations of Rydberg devices, $d$ typically takes values around $2-4$ \cite{bluvstein2022quantum}.
+For ${d>1}$, we therefore make the following adjustments to the final circuit:

 Within each strip, we split the gates of step 1 into $d$ consecutive moments in time such that every $d$-th gate is in the same moment.
 Instead of the next \textit{two} steps (steps 2 and 3), we split the horizontal gates into $d+1$ moments such that every ${(d+1)}$-th gate is in the same moment (note that every horizontal gate occupies two qubits along the strip so we need to split them into more moments than for the CNOT gates).
 Any additional vertical CNOT gates which were initially in-between steps 2 and 3 (labeled $2a$ and $2b$ in Fig.~\ref{fig:stripe_decomposition}b) must now be applied between the new moments at which the ZZ gates of the two adjacent constraints are implemented.
 Finally, step 4 is split into $d$ moments in the same manner as step 1.
 An example of such an implementation for $d=2$ is shown in Fig.~\ref{fig:stripe_decomposition_restricted}.
 Instead of two, there are now three steps with horizontal gates, and additional CNOT gates can occur between each of those steps.
 Furthermore, instead of implementing every other strip in parallel, we now implement every ${(d+1)}$-th strip in parallel.